Rethinking Dilated Convolution for Real-time Semantic Segmentation: Related works

 \subsection{Network design}

 The models found on ImageNet play an important role in general network design, and their improvements often transfer to other domains such as semantic segmentation.
 RegNet\cite{regnet,regnetz} finds many improvements to the ResNeXt\cite{resnext} architecture by using random search to run numerous experiments and analyzing trends to reduce the search space.
 They provide models across a wide range of flop regimes, and the models outperform EfficientNet\cite{tan2019efficientnet} under comparable training settings.
 EfficientNetV2\cite{efficientnetv2} is the improved version of EfficientNet and trains faster by using regular convs instead of depthwise convs at the higher resolutions.
-In our paper, we take inspiration from RegNet by adapting their block structure for semantic segmentation.